kentonv/home-container/README.md

 You can optionally map directories from your real home directory into the container with the `-w` (writable) and `-r` (read-only) flags; run with `--help` for details.

-For the specific purpose of running Google Chrome or Chromium, try the included shell script, `chrome-container-launcher.sh`; see comments in the script file for details.
+For the specific purpose of running a browser, try the included shell script, `browser-container-launcher.sh`; see comments in the script file for details.

 ## Author